Replace a Patio Column or Beam

 Replace a Porch Column

 All of our homes components age with time.
 Unfortunately, many need major repairs to correct the wrath of Father Time.
 One of these repairs will likely be a front patio column or pool porch post.
 Many homes have steel posts holding a roof above.
 The steel is generally set in a concrete foundation.
-While the combination of steel and concrete is an amazing feature in today's architecture, not so much if the steel that is exposed to oxygen.
-Its a forgone conclusion that the steel will ultimately begin to rust and a need to replace the support column
+While the combination of steel and concrete is an amazing feature in today's architecture, not so much if the steel is exposed to oxygen.
+Its a forgone conclusion that the steel will ultimately rust and a need to replace the support column

 Replacing a broken, rusted or otherwise damaged column is not as easy a job as you might think.
 But don’t worry, we’ve been replacing support columns in the Boca Raton FLorida area for decades.